Downtown Knoxville's Best Patios

 KoPita Authentic Mediterranean

-KoPita boasts plenty of outdoor seating with the front patio on Gay Street and a charming side alley (including a beautiful new mural on the way).
-Mediterranean spreads of hummus, babaganoush, and daily salads taste even better in the open air.
+KoPita boasts plenty of outdoor seating, including a front patio on Gay Street and a charming side patio down an alley with a beautiful new mural.
+Spreads of hummus, babaganoush, and daily salads taste even better in the open air.
+On a sunny day, it's like you're in the Mediterranean.

 You may have been bowling at Maple Hall, but did you know about Maple Room, the lounge located at the top of the exposed brick staircase between the lanes?
 They have board games, life-size scrabble, a killer bar, and an outdoor patio to enjoy a selection of cocktails only available upstairs.